MicrosoftDocs/bot-docs/articles/bot-service-adapter-connect-webex.md

     // Create the default Bot Framework Adapter (used for Azure Bot Service channels and emulator). services.AddSingleton<IBotFrameworkHttpAdapter, BotFrameworkAdapterWithErrorHandler>();

-    // Create the Slack Adapter
+    // Create the Webex Adapter
     services.AddSingleton<WebexAdapter, WebexAdapterWithErrorHandler>();

     // Create the bot as a transient.
 In this case the ASP Controller is expecting an IBot.